The "Infertility Season" has so much in common with Baseball Season.

 You want both seasons to be shorter when things aren't going well, so you can put it behind you as quickly as possible and look with hope toward next season.
 But if things are going as you had hoped, you want them to go on as long as they can... like all the way to the World Series / the World Series of Infertility - a full-term pregnancy.

 You enter Fertility Clinic Stadium.
 There are a lot of people.
 There's a lot going on.
 It's overwhelming.
-Your first time up at bat, your ovaries don't respond well to the treatment, you strike out swinging.
-Your second time up, they respond better, but not well enough.
-You ground out.
+You get up to bat for the first time.
+Your ovaries don't respond well to the treatment.
+You strike out.
+Second time up: They respond better, but not well enough.
+You’re thrown out at first base.
 Your third time up, the ovaries respond better, the egg retrieval is done but none of the embryos make it to day 3.
-Long fly ball-- caught at the right field fence.
-Your fourth time up, you get hit by a pitch.
-So, okay, you're physically in pain, angry, exhausted and covered in dirt, but at least this time you made it to 1st base.
+Thrown out at second base.
+So, okay, you're physically in pain, angry, exhausted and covered in dirt… And the cost of everything in the stadium is ridiculous.
+(Thought I’d just throw that in.) st base.
 They did the egg retrieval.
 They only got out 2 eggs but you're eager to keep up the positive momentum.

 You think about stealing 2nd base but the 1st base IVF coach tells you: